- About Us

 We have arranged our practice environment to be soothing and welcoming to the pet owner; we try to help them understand the possible costs of care and the potential outcomes.
 And we provide the best medical care that we are able to provide given the pet’s condition and owner’s circumstances.
 Below are the services we offer.

 A regular physical examination is just as important for your pet as it is for you.
 Our veterinarians recommend a complete physical examination for your pet at least once, and perhaps twice a year.
-During a physical examination, your veterinarian will listen to your pet’s heart and lungs, evaluate your pet’s vision, look for any unusual lumps or swelling and check your pet’s teeth and oral cavity, among other procedures.
+During a physical examination, your veterinarian will listen to your pet’s heart and lungs, evaluate your pet’s vision, look for any unusual lumps or

 Routine examinations give your vet an opportunity to develop a picture of your pet’s overall health.
 Examinations are also essential in spotting problems before they become serious health issues.
 During an exam, your veterinarian may also talk to you about home healthcare for your pet.
 An examination is also a good time for your pet to get up-to-date on his or her vaccinations.